Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Numerical experiments

 \subsection{Convergence tests}

-We study the numerical convergence of our one dimensional scheme~\eqref{eq:discrete1D1}--\eqref{eq:discrete1D11} with $\kappa(\rho,c) = 0$ and $F_c = 0$.
+We study the numerical convergence of the one dimensional scheme~\eqref{eq:discrete1D1}--\eqref{eq:discrete1D11} with $\kappa(\rho,c) = 0$ and $F_c(\rho,c) = 0$.
 The computational domain is $\Omega = (0,1)$.
-The final time is $T = 0.1$ and choose $\alpha_1=\alpha_2 = 1$.
-The other parameters $\gamma$, $\beta$, $\eta$, $\nu$ are chosen as for test case 1 (see Subsection~\ref{subsec:testcase1}).
+The final time is $T = 0.05$.
+The other parameters $\gamma$, $\beta$, $\eta$, $\nu$, $a$, $\alpha_1$, $\alpha_2$ are chosen as for the previous 1D test case with non-matching densities (see Subsection~\ref{subsec:testcase1}).
 The initial condition for the mass fraction is given by

-The initial conditions for the velocity and the total density are chosen as in test case 1.
+The initial conditions for the velocity and the total density are chosen as in the previous 1D test cases.